turingschool/front-end-curriculum/portal/project-notes/module-3/remember-issues.md

 User sees visual cue that reminder has not been saved.

-* When a reminder has changes that have not been saved to the database/server, the user should see some kind of visual indication in the sidebar of the application.
+* When a reminder has changes that have not been saved to the database/server, the user should see some kind of visual indication in the sidebar of the application on that particular note.

 ____